-The gaming industry has been booming for a while already, and we are now seeing an increase in casual gaming across a variety of media and different platforms.
+The gaming industry has been booming for a while already.
+We are now seeing an increase in casual gaming across a variety of media and different platforms.
 The industry has reached massive revenues of $108.4 billion in 2017, with mobile games as its most significant sector, generating $59.2bn.

-The quality of games has obviously made huge leaps of improvements, but still, the success of mobile games shouldn't be attributed to that.
+The quality of games has obviously made huge leaps of improvements.
+However, the success of mobile games shouldn't be attributed to that.
 Instead, the key element for the success has been the ease of access.
 Now that chatbots have also entered the world of gaming, introducing gaming possibilities and player services through messaging apps and secondary support channels like Discord, the accessibility is better than it has ever been.

 Messaging apps - A new gaming platform?